Research Methods 1 (PGT Conv) PSYCH5088

 ■ Understand and apply the principles of open and reproducible science

-■ Generate and explore hypotheses and research questions for qualitative and observational research
+■ Generate and explore hypotheses and research questions for experimental and observational research

 ■ Select appropriate research designs and methodologies for different research questions

-■ Demonstrate critical awareness of the assumptions of these methods and analyses and the limitations of associated with qualitative and observational research designs
+■ Demonstrate critical awareness of the assumptions of these methods and analyses and the limitations associated with experimental and observational research designs

-■ Identify the ethical issues involved in qualitative and observational research
+■ Identify the ethical issues involved in experimental and observational research

-■ Plan and execute a small-scale research project using qualitative research methods
+■ Work as a group to plan and execute a small-scale research project using quantitative research methods

 ■ Demonstrate critical analysis, evaluation and synthesis of ideas